-Advance at College
+Advance at College - Dual Enrollment

-The Advance at College program offers motivated and academically talented 11th- and 12th-grade Philadelphia students the opportunity to take college-level courses while still attending high school and seeks to facilitate a successful transition from high school to college.
+The Advance at College program offers motivated and academically-talented 11th and 12th grade Philadelphia students the opportunity to take college-level courses while still attending high school and seeks to facilitate a successful transition from high school to college.
 Application and other general College fees are waived for students in the program.
 Advance at College students are not eligible for financial aid.
 A special admissions application must be completed and signed by parent/guardian and school principal.
-Entrance into the program is determined by the College's placement test and is limited to students who place into college-level courses.
-High school students are not permitted to enroll into developmental/pre-college programs or courses.
+Entrance into the program is determined by the College's placement test and is limited only to students who place into college-level courses.
+Under the Advanced at College program, high school students are not permitted to enroll into developmental/pre-college programs or courses.
 For more information about Advance at College, please call 215-751-8779 or visit us online.